dallocort/react-shadow-clock/README.md

-A clock with shadow on the hands, made using the React framework.
+A clock with shadow on the hands, made using the React framework..